-This handbook and appendices are to give us guidance but know that this is a living document.
-All that is included is intended to support your growth and give direction as we all engage in becoming our best selves learning in cooperation the process of creating theater.
-Together we can make this year a success.
+This handbook and its appendices exist to give us guidance, but know that this is a living document, which is updated and amended every year.
+Therefore, even if you are in your final semester and think you know it all, please take a moment to refamiliarize yourself with the information contained here and see what's new.
+Everything included is intended to support your growth and give direction as we all engage in becoming our best selves, learning in cooperation the process of creating theater.
+Together we will make this year a success.

-Ellen Bredehoft Chair, Department of Theater September 1, 2023
+David P. Gordon Chair, Department of Theater September 1, 2024

-STUDENT HANDBOOK: Table of Contents EDITION: FALL 2023 - SPRING 2024
+STUDENT HANDBOOK: Table of ContentsEDITION: FALL 2024 - SPRING 2025